the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 #### Brexit Referendum
-{% include pairs_brexit_referendum.html.html %}
+{% include brexit_topic_pairs.html %}

-Notably, the `shitliberalsay` subreddit, which appeared among the top subreddits with increased negative activity in the Brexit analysis, also appears here as part of the top subreddit pairs.
+Notably, the *`shitliberalsay`* subreddit, which appeared among the top subreddits with increased negative activity in the Brexit analysis, also appears here as part of the top subreddit pairs.

 #### Paris terrorist attack
-{% include pairs_paris_attack.html.html %}
+{% include paris_topic_pairs.html %}

 #### Ebola outbreak
-{% include pairs_ebola.html.html %}
+{% include ebola_topic_pairs.html %}

 * For the Paris attacks and Ebola outbreak periods, you do not observe clear event specific negative interaction patterns between subreddits...
 * Across these events, the most frequent interactions mainly involve **general communities**, such as *`askreddit`*, *`circlebroke`*, and *`subredditdrama`*, rather than subreddits directly named after or explicitly focused on the events themselves.
 While some politically or socially oriented subreddits appear intermittently, no consistent or concentrated interaction structure emerges around these events.